ForgottenArbiter/SeedSearch/README.md

 Note: Use of other mods, including BaseMod, with SeedSearch is not recommended.

-## Setup
+## Setup and Usage

 Run the mod once to search the first 100 seeds with some default settings.
 On the current patch of the game, you should find 3 seeds (1, 26, and 30).
 A file called "spireConfig.json" should have been created.
-Edit that file to control the behavior of the search.
+Edit that file to control the behavior of future searches.
+Note that the game will not launch.
+All output will be printed to the program's stdout.

 To see some comments about the settings, see the corresponding sorce file: https://github.com/ForgottenArbiter/SeedSearch/blob/master/src/main/java/seedsearch/SearchSettings.java